 approx 32 washes

-PS: Don’t put microfiber towels in dryer where they can collect lint from other items.
+PS: Don’t put microfiber towels in the dryer where they can collect lint from other items.
 In addition, high heat and fabric softeners can cause them to lose their electrostatic charge which makes them so effective at cleaning.
 I hand-rinse my washing towels when I am done using them.
-It takes virtually no time at all.
+Therefore, it takes virtually no time at all.